-- Heat oil in a large pot, then cook chicken until cooked through.
+- Heat oil in a large pot on medium heat and cook the chicken until cooked through.
 Set aside.

-- Add andouille sausage until browned on both sides.
+- Add andouille sausage and brown on both sides.

-- Add onion, garlic, and bay leaves.
-Cook until onion is translucent.
+- Still in the same pan, add onion, garlic, and bay leaves and cook until the onion is translucent.

-- Add the chicken, diced tomato, tomato sauce, red chili flakes, thyme, oregano, Cajun seasoning, chicken broth, salt, and pepper.
+- Add the chicken, diced tomato, red bell peppers, green bell peppers, tomato sauce, red chili flakes, thyme, oregano, cajun seasoning, chicken broth, salt, and pepper.

-- Bring to a boil, then add shrimp and pasta—salt and pepper to taste.
+- Bring to a boil, then stir in the shrimp and pasta.
+Leave to get heated through for 1-2 minutes.

-If you make this Tomato Salad I’d love to see pictures of your creations on Instagram or Facebook. #cheflolaskitchen
+If you make this recipe I’d love to see pictures of your creations on Instagram or Facebook. #cheflolaskitchen